The Revenge of Pirate Jeanne de Clisson, The Lioness of Brittany

 By way of background, when the Duke of Brittany died with no male heir in 1341, both King Edward III of England and Phillip VI of France saw an opportunity.
 Brittany lay between their kingdoms and would provide either a useful foothold or buffer to invasion.
 This issue, combined with King Edward’s claim to French territories and to the crown itself, formed the basis of the Hundred Years War.

-The Execution of Olivier and the Spark of Revenge
+The Execution of Olivier Awakens the Lioness of Brittany

 Jeanne, enraged and bewildered over her husband's execution, swore vengeance against both the King and Charles de Blois.

-The first thing Jeanne de Clisson did was to sell off the lands that remained to her and raise a small force of loyal men with whom she attacked pro-French forces in Brittany.
+The first thing Jeanne de Clisson did was to sell off the lands she still owned and raise a small force of loyal men with whom she attacked pro-French forces in Brittany.
 When her situation became too dangerous on land, she purchased three warships and took to the seas.

-She had her ships painted black and dyed their sails red to intimidate her enemy, earning the title “The Black Fleet”.
+She had her ships painted black and dyed their sails red to intimidate her enemy, earning the title “The Black Fleet.”
 The ships of the Black Fleet patrolled the English Channel for French ships, especially those owned by King Phillip and members of the French nobility.
-Her crews, as merciless under her orders as she was herself, would kill entire crews, leaving only one or two alive to carry news to the king that she had struck again.
-This earned Jeanne the epithet, “The Lioness of Brittany”, reviled as a monster by some, praised as a heroine by others.
+Her crews, as merciless under her orders as she was herself, would kill almost everyone in the enemy’s crews, leaving only one or two alive to carry news to the king that she had struck again.
+This earned Jeanne the epithet, “The Lioness of Brittany” - reviled as a monster by some, praised as a heroine by others.

-Jeanne’s revenge on Charles de Blois was never met; he lived on until 1364 when he died in battle.
+But Jeanne’s story didn’t end perfectly, from her perspective, because she never managed to take revenge on Charles de Blois for his role in Olivier’s death.
+He lived until 1364, when he died in battle.
 He was later canonized as a saint in the Roman Catholic church.